EB-coder/spring_web_app/README.md

 ![main page](https://user-images.githubusercontent.com/73636880/162591514-030d34cd-dfa6-49ce-86c5-1ccabe158145.png)

-So here we can see the list of employees, let as try to add a new employee.
+So here we can see the list of employees with their name,email and department, let as try to add a new employee.
+---> press "Add Employee" button.